4jaykay/waste_nyc/README.md

  * K-means cluster groups for diversion rates and median income
  * K-means cluster groups for refuse waste and median income

-The jupyter notebook is the code I used to visualize the K-means cluser analyses in scatterplots.
+The jupyter notebook is the code I used to visualize the K-means cluser analyses.